Follow along to learn my 7 top tips on crochet garments!

 This is the pattern A Good Vintage Cardigan what I call it?
 My Nemesis Cardigan, I started this evil being 5 times because I was not getting gauge at all.
-In the end I ended up using a 3mm crochet hook for all of it and of course making it shorted because I only had 3 hanks of yarn.
+In the end I ended up using a 3mm crochet hook for all of it and of course making it shorter because I only had 3 hanks of yarn.
 But no matter my troubles, this yarn wanted to be this cardigan.
 Pattern notes on Ravelry

 4. Read the pattern

 - You are probably thinking, Clarisa of course I read the pattern, how else am I going to know what to do?
 What I mean is, before starting the pattern read all the information provided, pattern notes, instructions, special stitches required, materials.

 - familiarizing yourself with the pattern is always a good idea but especially if you have never made a pattern by X designger, it really saves time if you understand how the pattern was written and if it doesn’t make sense you can always write it out in your terms.
 I had this happen with a knitting pattern, I was unfamiliar with the designer and instead of following my own advice, I just jumped right in and started knitting only to realize that there were instructions on page 2 that were necessary to start the project.

 5. Love the yarn and hook

 - Keep in mind that some garment patterns may only work with the yarn the designer recommends.